 50Before the years of famine came, Joseph became the father of two sons, whom Asenath daughter of Poti-phera, priest of On, bore to him.
 51Joseph named the first-born Manasseh, meaning, “God has made me forgetf completely my hardship and my parental home.”
 52And the second he named Ephraim, meaning, “God has made me fertileg in the land of my affliction.”

 53The seven years of abundance that the land of Egypt enjoyed came to an end, 54and the seven years of famine set in, just as Joseph had foretold.
 There was famine in all lands, but throughout the land of Egypt there was bread.
-55And when all the land of Egypt felt the hunger, the people cried out to Pharaoh for bread; and Pharaoh said to all the Egyptians, “Go to Jo-seph; whatever he tells you, you shall do.”—56Accordingly, when the famine became severe in the land of Egypt, Joseph laid open all that was within, and rationed out grain to the Egyptians.
+55And when all the land of Egypt felt the hunger, the people cried out to Pharaoh for bread; and Pharaoh said to all the Egyptians, “Go to Joseph; whatever he tells you, you shall do.”—56Accordingly, when the famine became severe in the land of Egypt, Joseph laid open all that was within, and rationed out grain to the Egyptians.
 The famine, however, spread over the whole world.
 57So all the world came to Joseph in Egypt to procure rations, for the famine had become severe throughout the world.

 42 1When Jacob saw that there were food rations to be had in Egypt, hea said to his sons, “Why do you keep looking at one another?
 2Now I hear,” he went on, “that there are rations to be had in Egypt.
 Go down and procure rations for us there, that we may live and not die.”
 3So ten of Joseph’s brothers went down to get grain rations in Egypt; 4for Jacob did not send Joseph’s brother Benjamin with his brothers, since he feared that he might meet with disaster.
 5Thus the sons of Israel were among those who came to procure rations, for the famine extended to the land of Canaan.